Unthrottled/ultra-marathon/content/thestrugglebus/a_greatestchallenge.md

 satisfaction overall.

 I wish I could say that all my sleeping problems have been solved.
 The reality is that I am moving in the right direction.
-I find desire the know the time at night, to be manageable.
+I find the desire the know the time at night to be manageable.
 It still sometimes happens, and I will figure out hour of night.
 Though is not the end of the world, I still need to be mindful about regression.
 With time mostly under control, the alarm clock is really the only thing that pulls me from dreamland now days.
 To my surprise, even if I get woken up by the alarm, my mind quickly gets to a clear and active state.

 While I am still working on managing all the poor sleeping habits.
 The reward so far has made it worth it, for the most part.
 The best thing that has come out of this is that I can actually sleep in on both nights of the weekend now.